nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_errors.md

 tags: [use-case, itk3, mesh, send-document]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_errors.html
-summary: "Error handling details for the Send Consultation Report use case"
+summary: "Error handling details for the Consultation Summary Report use case"
 ---

 The following section describes error scenarios and associated error codes for this messaging use case.